Kush22/Cleaning-Sorting-Utility/README.rst

 pip install InnoCleaner

 Then type (on terminal):
-Command: InnoCleaner
+-To run in normal user mode
-    - To run in normal user mode
+    - Command: InnoCleaner
-Command: sudo InnoCleaner
+To run the with super user privileges.
-    - To run the utilit with super user privileges.
+    - Command: sudo InnoCleaner

 **Requirements**
 ==========================